aeloh1m/Tkinter-App-Dog-Hair-Salon/README.md

 # Practica4-tkinter-app

-> Visual desktop app for managing a Dog's hair saloon and their staff <br />
+> Visual desktop app for managing a Dogs hair saloon and their staff <br />

 ## Table of Contents
 * [General Info](#general-information)